 Studio Visit | Sandra Spannan

 Sandra Spannan is a German-born artist who has lived in New York City since 1993.
 As a decorative artist, gilder and restorer, Sandra has developed a range of techniques that apply precious materials onto steel and wood panels.
 Her beautiful work can be seen everywhere from the private residences of Anderson Cooper and Tom Hanks to Balthazer and Ace Hotels.
-In one of our recently completed projects, Holland America Line MS Koningsdam, we had the unique opportunity to collaborate on a site-specific work together.

 What inspired Waves?